oktadev/okta-blog/_source/_posts/2022-07-12-hosted-auth-cli.md

 This section quickly goes over a few key concepts.

 ### Org URL
 When you're starting out with Okta, you're provided an Org URL.
 This is what you'll use to set up all of your applications.
 Think of it as a reference ID that lets Okta figure out who you are and which projects are yours.
-If you want to learn more about the complexities of the Org URL (it has many more features than what we've just described and it's possible to have more than one depending on your needs), you can read about it here: https://developer.okta.com/docs/concepts/okta-organizations/#org-features
+If you want to learn more about the complexities of the Org URL (it has many more features than what we've just described and it's possible to have more than one depending on your needs), you can read about it here: [Org URL features](https://developer.okta.com/docs/concepts/okta-organizations/#org-features).

 ### Tokens, client IDs, and client secrets
 You're also provided some information for authentication.
-It can get a bit confusing as there are tokens, client IDs, and client secrets.
+It can get a bit confusing as there are *tokens*, *client IDs*, and *client secrets*.
 You need to use all three for the Okta application we're working on today.
 Let's quickly go over what each thing does for you.
-Tokens - these are like an API key.
+* Tokens - these are like an API key.
 You're going to provide the token so that you can authenticate with the API.
 You use this for every request and it contains details about what you can and can't access.
-They are presented to you only once, and never shown again.
+Tokens are presented to you only once, and never shown again.
 However, if you forget your token but you authenticate with the CLI, you can retrieve it.
 We'll go over that in a bit.
-Client ID - this is a way to say which application you're working with.
+* Client ID - this is a way to say which application you're working with.
-Client Secret - a password that goes with your Client ID and gives you permission to access a particular application.
+* Client secret - a password that goes with your Client ID and gives you permission to access a particular application.

 Not every project needs all three of these things.
 You will generally need a token, you may not always need the other items.
 Sometimes you may require additional credentials when integrating with third party applications.

 ## Configure the Okta CLI

 Let's get the Okta CLI installed.
-Okta has a great resource page about the CLI that's available here: https://cli.okta.com/ and it contains installation instructions.
+Okta has a great [resource page](https://cli.okta.com/) about the CLI and it contains installation instructions.
 We're going to do ours slightly differently from the instructions, so be sure to follow the steps here.

 1. Install the CLI with the provided command:
     ```brew install –cask oktadeveloper/tap/okta```